Rat Control Done Differently!

 Successful control demands that a variety of these methods are married together.
 Only by using a combined and integrated methodology will it be possible to control rats successfully in the longer term.

-Why Rat Control With Poison Might Not Work
+Why Rat Poison Doesn’t Always Work

 Yes, it sounds crazy but seriously – rats don’t just parachute in or appear out of the blue.
 Rats are smart animals that use our homes for a few key reasons – food, shelter and water.